 Side Effect: Some of the most common side effects of using Chantix include trouble sleeping, as well as vivid, unusual or increased dreaming.
 In February, the FDA also released a public health advisory stating that severe changes in mood and behavior may be related to use of the drug.

 Only 44% effective.
 Trouble sleeping.
 Vivid dreams.
-Changes to behavior.
+Possible unknown changes to behavior.
 Wow.
-Are we sure this drug is actually is worth the investment and risk?
-Is it really the optimal method to quit smoking?
+Are we sure this drug is worth the investment and risk?
+Is it the optimal method to quit smoking?

 We should be asking similar questions when we select testing methods.

 Time and money can be spent quickly on ineffective methods.
 Ineffective testing creates frustration, scheduling problems, budget problems and it often results in a lack of morale for the various stakeholders.
 And so, the next time you consider implementing the latest advice on engineering productivity or a different idea for reducing testing cycles, think carefully about what its side effects might be for your specific situation.
 Is the testing method truly optimal for your organization?
 Similarly, if you just completed a testing cycle and your result was moody engineers and not meaningful data, consider writing up a disclaimer for the next group or project that might fall into a similar trap.